Breakthrough-Energy/PreREISE/docs/demand/transportation_electrification/methodology.rst

 | :math:`\eta` is the charging efficiency

 The optimization is structured to minimize the cost to charge each battery electric vehicle within defined battery constraints.
 It is conducted at hourly timescale, meaning that cost and electricity demand are provided in hourly segments.
 Charging efficiency is dependent on the type of electric vehicle supply equipment (EVSE).
 Efficiency tends to increase with higher charging rates.

-If a dwell time (:math:`\Delta t`) falls below one hour, the charge (x) available for that segment will be reduced proportional to the amount of time spent parked (i.e., if a vehicle is parked for 30 minutes, the charge will be reduced to :math:`1/2`).
+The model currently distinguishes between the lower charging efficiency of AC level 2 charging (90%) and DC charging (95%), where AC charging is assumed for charging rates at or below 19.2 kW, and DC charging is assumed for charging rates above 19.2 kW.
+If a dwell time (:math:`\Delta t`) falls below one hour, the charge (:math:`x`) available for that segment will be reduced proportional to the amount of time spent parked (i.e., if a vehicle is parked for 30 minutes, the charge will be reduced to :math:`1/2`).
 The default minimum dwell time to consider a charging event is 0.2 hours, or 12 minutes.
 This value can be modified depending on the user’s scenario.
 The minimum dwell time is set in order to avoid impractical charging events where, in the real world, a vehicle operator would not plug in their vehicle due to the shortness of the stop.
 If the charging rate available is high (e.g., DC Fast Charging), a shorter minimum dwell time may be warranted.

+Adoption Rate
+^^^^^^^^^^^^^
+As discussed in :numref:`bev_vmt_projections`, the default BEV adoption rates used in this model are the VMT projections from NREL’s EFS data.
+NREL used their Automotive Deployment Options Projection Tool (ADOPT) in 2017 to generate the 2018-2050 projections.
+Once actual adoption rates become available, those values could be used at the state and/or UA level to update all remaining VMT projections.
+As an example, the California Energy Commission publishes a dashboard of the Light Duty Vehicle Population by fuel type (including BEVs) in California for past years.

+Similarly, other updates of BEV adoption rate projections at both state and UA levels undoubtedly will arise over time.
+As discussed in the User Manual section above, using the user interface and modifying the accompanying datasets would allow updated adoption rate projections to create corresponding BEV charging profiles when desired.
+Links for these data sources are available in :numref:`data_sources`.